 Don’t forget about batteries!

 Many of the gifts we receive this festive season will contain batteries.
-It is important to be aware of the safe charging and appropriate handling of toys, power tools and other devices needing batteries.
+It’s important to be aware of the safe charging and appropriate handling of toys, power tools, and other battery-powered devices.

-When they reach the end of their life, loose rechargeable and non-rechargeable batteries can be taken to collection points located in retailers such as Officeworks, Aldi, Woolworths and Battery World.
+When they reach the end of their life, loose rechargeable and non-rechargeable batteries can be taken to collection points located in retailers such as Aldi, Woolworths, and Battery World.
 There is a full list of battery return points on the B-cycle website.

 Christmas is a time for cherishing moments with loved ones, relaxing and enjoying each other's company.
-Play your part in making this Christmas both joyful and environmentally responsible by incorporating these simple, sustainable habits that reduce excess waste.
+Play your part in making this Christmas both joyful and environmentally responsible by incorporating these simple, sustainable habits that cut through the waste.